Hydra-Chain/hydragon-core-contracts/README.md

 Saving the values of the APR, bonuses and price of Hydra

-- Macro Factor: used to multiply the base APR and adjust the APR for positions depending on the price movement between 310 days and last 115 days
+- Macro Factor: used to multiply the base APR and adjust the APR for positions depending on the price movement between 310 days and the last 115 days
-- Price: updates the price for the contracts (update is possible only thru PriceOracle) and triggers update on bonuses depending on the price change, it also can guard bonuses by changing their values to default in critical situations
+- Price: updates the price for the contracts (update is possible only through PriceOracle) and triggers an update on bonuses depending on the price change, it also can guard bonuses by changing their values to default in critical situations
 - RSI - Updates the RSI bonus, depending on the average gain and loss for the last 14 days, the RSI bonus is used in vested positions

 #### BLS: